0xM1cx/0xM1cx.github.io/_tabs/about.md

 #### 2nd RUnner Up, HackForGov Regionals 2024

 > Competed as a team captain of team PWNED in a Capture The Flag (CTF) competition.
 Hosted by the Department of Information and Communications Technology of the Philippines.
+Was an individual top scorer and picked to be part of a wildcard team for the nationals.

-#### Top 22, Trend Micro CTF Finals 2024
+#### Finalist, Trend Micro CTF Finals 2024

 > Competed as a team captain of team Katipwneros in a Capture The Flag (CTF) competition.
-Placed 22nd out of 187 teams.
-Hosted by Trend Micro.
+Placed 22nd out of 187 teams in the Philippines.
+Organized by Trend Micro.

 #### Top 6, HackForGov Finals 2024

-> Competed as a member of team ACES, a wildcard team composed of top perfoming individuals from Region 1, Region 2, CAR and Region 8(me).
+> Competed as a member of team ACES, a wildcard team composed of top perfoming individuals from Region 1, Region 2, CAR, and Region 8(me).
 Placed 6th out of 20 teams from different regions across the country.
-Held at Parañaque City, hosted by the Department of Information and Communications Technology of the Philippines.
+Held at Parañaque City, organized by the Department of Information and Communications Technology of the Philippines.